 Here is a Free CCNA Lab kit to get you started!

-Action Plan for studding for the ICND exam
+Action Plan for the ICND exam

 Study plan for the CCENT exam